Policy and Law

 -

-Covers: Trade, tariffs, addresses several of the most popular claims that tariffs accomplish, and who benefits from tariffs.
+Covers: Trade, tariffs, addresses several of the most popular claims that tariffs accomplish, who pays for them and who benefits (and yes, we talk about the Chicken Tax).
+Read Full Piece Here

 -